Josef Winkler (politician): Member of the German Parliament, 2002–2013

 From 2002 until 2013, Winkler served as a member of the German Bundestag.
 In parliament, he was a member on the Committee on Internal Affairs (2002–2013) and the Committee on Petitions (2002–2009).
-As spokesman for church policy and the interreligious dialogue of his parliamentary group from 2005–2009, he has been the leader of his faction's work group for religion policy.
+As spokesman for church policy and the interreligious dialogue of his parliamentary group from 2005 to 2009, he has been the leader of his faction's work group for religion policy.
 He was also the spokesman for immigration policy and from 2002 till 2005 he was spokesman for democratic development.

 In addition to his committee assignments, Winkler chaired the Indo-German Parliamentary Friendship Group of the German Bundestag and was a member of the advisory board of the Prime Minister of India and the Federal Chancellor of Germany for Indo-German relations till 2013.

 Winkler is the third Member of the Green Party to be elected as member of the Central Committee of German Catholics (since 2008).
 He was elected as chairman for the committee for fundamental political questions of the Central Committee of the German Catholics in 2009.
 He is a member of the Council of Catholics in his home diocese Limburg.
 He is a member of the advisory board of the Catholic academy of the archdiocese of Berlin.
 He is a member of the board of the foundation of the German catholic women's association.

 Winkler got elected for a third term in parliament in the general elections of September 27, 2009.
 Following his re-election, he got promoted as deputy chairman of his parliamentary group under the leadership of co-chairs Renate Künast and Jürgen Trittin.
 In this capacity, he was shadowing the following federal ministries: Interior Affairs, Homeland Security, Justice, Petitions, Integration and Migration, Sports.
 In addition he served as his parliamentary group's spokesperson for church policy and inter-religious dialogue and speaker for refugees affairs.
 In the elections of 2013 he was not reelected.

 During his time in parliament, Winkler was also a member in the German delegation for the Inter-Parliamentary Union (IPU) from 2003 until 2013.
 He was elected member of the Executive Committee of the IPU Union from 2012 to 2013.Winkler has travelled widely abroad for the German parliament.
 He was part of delegations of successive Chancellors Gerhard Schröder and Angela Merkel to India and Foreign Minister Joschka Fischer to India and Sri Lanka and of Foreign Minister Guido Westerwelle to South-America.
 As chairman of the Indo-German and the German-South-Asian Parliamentary Friendship Group he chaired all-party delegations of MPs to India, Nepal, and Bangladesh.
 He also chaired the first official delegation of the German parliament to Bhutan.

 As Member of the German delegation to IPU, Winkler took part in the following Assemblies: